sdp8483/Keithley_17X_USB/README.md

 # Building the PCB
 1. Download the [GERBER](pcb/gerber) files and order from your favorite prototype PCB board house.
 The PCB is double sided and is 70.5mm x 40mm in size.

-2. For reflow soldering if your PCB manufacture offers it I strongly suggest getting a solder paste stencil from them.
+2. For reflow soldering I strongly suggest getting a solder paste stencil from your prototype PCB manufacture.
 If ordering thorough a board house that does not offer stencils then [OSH Stencils](https://www.oshstencils.com/#%20) is a low cost option.
-The Polyimide film 3mil stencil is more then durable enough for a few boards and the cost is just about right.
+The polyimide film 3mil stencil is more then durable enough for a few boards and the cost is just about right.
 For hand soldering the solder paste stencil can be omitted.

 3. Order the components listed in the [BOM](pcb/bom/Keithley_17x_USB_BOM.csv).
 All items were ordered from [DigiKey](https://www.digikey.com/) or [LCSC](https://lcsc.com/) but it is possible to source from other suppliers.